jdereg/groovy-io/README.md

 Included is a small Javascript utility that will take a JSON output stream created by the JSON writer and substitute all `@ref's` for the actual pointed to object.
 It's a one-line call - `resolveRefs(json)`.
 This will substitute `@ref` tags in the JSON for the actual pointed-to object.
 In addition, the `@keys` / `@items` will also be converted into Javascript Maps and Arrays.
 Finally, there is a Javascript API that will convert a full Javascript object graph to JSON, (even if it has cycles within the graph).
 This will maintain the proper graph-shape when sending it from the client back to the server.

 ### What's next?
-Even though **groovy-io** is perfect for Java / Javascript serialization, there are other great uses for it:
+Even though **groovy-io** is perfect for Groovy / Javascript serialization, there are other great uses for it:

 ### Cloning
 Many projects use `GroovyJsonWriter` to write an object to JSON, then use the `GroovyJsonReader` to read it in, perfectly cloning the original object graph: